 - When Pi transitioned to the Mainnet, Pi coins became real digital assets.

 - The Mainnet is the operational blockchain that is now fully open to Pi users.
-It runs with real transactions and has moved from a test environment to an actual distributed ledger.

 - The transition to the Mainnet means that transactions are now recorded on the blockchain.

 - The Mainnet launch required users to migrate their Pi coins from the Testnet to the Mainnet.
-This migration was an essential step in making Pi coins usable and real.

 - The Mainnet allows Pi coins to be transferred, traded, or used for decentralized applications within the ecosystem.